DickyHalim/Predict-Latte-Price-Regression-Case-/README.md

 # Predict-Latte-Price-Regression-Case-
-Predict Latte Prices based on Zip Codes
+Predict Latte Prices using Linear Regression, Gradient Boosting and Random Forest. the data consist of rating, median salary, and population.